pixijs/animate/README.md

 ## Running Content

+### Re-Export your `.fla`
+Use this Animate CC plugin https://github.com/pixijs/animate-extension and follow this steps:
+1. Install the plugin
+1. Open your old `.fla` file
+1. Convert to PixiJS Animate (from the File menu), creating a new `.fla` file
+1. **From that new `.fla` file** go to publishing settings (from the File menu)
+1. Select the V2 format on the first dropdown
+1. Export your project, you should have a `.js` file and some folders with it.

+**Only things added to the stage will be exported!**

 ### Installing Library

 To run content exported with Pixi Animate, you must load the JavaScript library within your project.
 You can install using [NPM](http://www.npmjs.org) or your package manager of choice: